mtl-brainhack-school-2019/kongnorman_BrainDecoding/README.md

 My name is Norman Kong, and in the fall, I will be starting my undergraduate studies in software engineering at McGill University.
 For awhile now, I have been interested in ML, so when I joined the BrainHack school, my main focus was to gain some practical experience training models.
 In my opinion, one of the most interesting applications of ML is within the field of neuroscience, so I decided I wanted to try brain decoding, even if I have virtually no neuroscience background.

-Throughout this project, I am hoping to familiarize myself with data science tools such as nilearn and sci-kit learn, as well as open science tools such as Jupyter notebooks and binder.
+Throughout this project, I am hoping to familiarize myself with data science tools such as nilearn, sci-kit learn, as well as open science tools such as Jupyter notebooks and binder.

 ### Goal